 The first part of the name, Ormes, when translated from French to English means Elms, a type of tree that at one point in time was a part of the estate’s landscape.
 The remainder of the name comes from the local village of Pez, where the property is located.

-Today, Chateau Les Ormes de Pez remains in the hands of the Cazes family, who are well known from their more famous Pauillac estate, Chateau Lynch Bages.
-The Cazes family also own an estate in the Graves region, Chateau Villa Bel Air, as well as Domaine des Senechaux in the Chateauneuf du Pape appellation.
+Today, Chateau Ormes de Pez remains in the hands of the Cazes family, who are well known for their more famous Pauillac estate, Chateau Lynch Bages.
+The Cazes family also owns an estate in the Graves region, Chateau Villa Bel Air, as well as Domaine des Senechaux in the Chateauneuf du Pape appellation.

-Chateau Les Ormes de Pez enjoyed a renovation of its wine making facilities in 1993.
+Chateau Ormes de Pez enjoyed a renovation of its wine-making facilities in 1993.
 Due to the high level of quality here, and its association with the Cazes family which as you know owns Lynch Bages, Ormes de Pez remains one of the most popular, and expensive Cru Bourgeois Bordeaux wines.

-Chateau Les Ormes de Pez Vineyards, Terroir, Grapes, Winemaking
+Chateau Ormes de Pez Vineyards, Terroir, Grapes, Winemaking

-The 40 hectare vineyard of Chateau Les Ormes de Pez is planted to 50% Cabernet Sauvignon, 33% Merlot, 10% Cabernet Franc and 2% Petit Verdot.
+The 40-hectare vineyard of Chateau Ormes de Pez is planted to 54% Cabernet Sauvignon, 37% Merlot, 7% Cabernet Franc and 2% Petit Verdot.
 This shows a marked increase in the amount of Merlot in the vineyard, which previously had a lot more Cabernet Sauvignon planted.
 This has clearly helped add more softness and richness to the wine.

-The terroir has 3 different types of soil with gravel, clay and sand.
+The terroir has 3 different types of soil with gravel, clay, and sand.
+The vineyard is basically in 2 parts, with more of the gravel in one section.
+You find larger deposits of clay, sand, and gravel in the other part.
 On average, the vines are kept at 30 years of age.
 The Saint Estephe vineyard is planted to a vine density of 9,000 vines per hectare.

-To produce the wine of Chateau Les Ormes de Pez, the wine is vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in barrel and vat, with 30% of the harvest going through malolactic fermentation in vat.
-The wine of Les Ormes de Pez is aged in an average of 50% new, French oak barrels for close to 15 months.
+To produce the wine of Chateau Ormes de Pez, the wine is vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in barrel and vat, with 30% of the harvest going through malolactic fermentation in vats.
+The wine of Ormes de Pez is aged in an average of 50% new, French oak barrels for close to 15 months before bottling.

-Older vintages of Chateau Les Ormes de Pez used much less new oak.
+Older vintages of Chateau Ormes de Pez used much less new oak.
 In fact, prior to 2000, the wine was on average aged in about 10% new, French oak barrels.
-The increase in the amount of new oak barrels used during the aging process has added more richness to the wine.
+The increase in the number of new oak barrels used during the aging process has added more richness and softer textures to the wine.

-When to Drink Chateau Les Ormes de Pez, Anticipated Maturity, Decanting Time
+When to Drink Chateau Ormes de Pez, Anticipated Maturity, Decanting Time

-Chateau Les Ormes de Pez can be enjoyed young.
+Chateau Ormes de Pez can be enjoyed young.
 However, the wine is often better with at least a few years of bottle age.
-Of course that can vary slightly, depending on the vintage.
+Of course, that can vary slightly, depending on the vintage.

-Serving Chateau Les Ormes de Pez with the Best Wine, Food, Pairing Tips
+Serving Chateau Ormes de Pez with the Best Wine, Food, Pairing Tips

-Chateau Les Ormes de Pez is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed and grilled dishes.
-Les Ormes de Pez also pairs well with several different Asian dishes.
+Chateau Ormes de Pez is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed, and grilled dishes.
+Ormes de Pez also pairs well with several different Asian dishes and of course, a diverse array of hard and soft cheese.

 Château Les Ormes de Pez Wine Tasting Notes